-If you can draw this diagram and are able to fill in both the notifications and products, then you will be able to answer many of questions in both the Foundation and Practitioner Exam.
+If you can draw 66% of this diagram and are able to fill in both the notifications and products, then you will be able to answer many of questions in both the Foundation and Practitioner Exam.

-This is also a good exercise to do before an exam or anytime you want to refresh your knowledge of PRINCE2.
+This is also a good exercise to do before an exam, to refresh your knowledge of PRINCE2, at an interview, to introduce how PRINCE2 works to another person.